korsbo/Latexify.jl/README.md

 This is a package for generating LaTeX maths from julia objects.

 This package utilises Julias [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity) to convert expressions to LaTeX-formatted strings.
-This is done using the function latexify. latexify has methods for generating latex strings from a range of different julia objects, including:
+This package supplies functionalities for converting a range of different Julia objects, including:

 - Expressions,
 - Strings,